chidellapranav/SPIRE-LAB/Readme.md

 - There by the temporal characteristics could be clearly observed from the graph.
 - No markable _dc offset_ is observed and the waveform is centered around zero(0).

-The above are the inferences which are made to the given audio input waveform by generating _Spectrogram_, _RMS Energy_ and _waveform_ correlated with the ASR output.
+The above are the inferences which are made to the given audio input waveform by generating _Spectrogram_, _RMS Energy_ and _waveform_ correlated with the ASR output which are stored in _SP/Outputs_.